stain/ro-crate-paper/manuscript.md

 ### RO-Crate JSON-LD

 RO-Crate mandates the use of [flattened, compacted JSON-LD](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html) in the RO-Crate Metadata file `ro-crate-metadata.json`[^4] where a single `@graph` array contains all the data and contextual entities in a flat list.
-An example can be seen in the JSON-LD snippet in listing 1 below, describing a simple RO-Crate containing data entities described using contextual entities:
+An example can be seen in the JSON-LD snippet in Listing 1 below, describing a simple RO-Crate containing data entities described using contextual entities:

 ```json